bloombergindustry/fishtank-space/README.md

-# Fishtank Space
+# Fish Tank Space

-[Space tokens](https://medium.com/eightshapes-llc/tokens-in-design-systems-25dd82d58421) for all of the space in the Fishtank Design System, distributed in one freestanding package.
+[Space tokens](https://medium.com/eightshapes-llc/tokens-in-design-systems-25dd82d58421) for all of the space in the Fish Tank Design System, distributed in one freestanding package.

 ## Installation